George Orwell's

 Animal Farm is filled with songs, poems, and slogans to serve as propaganda, one of the major conduits of social control.
 By making the working-class animals speak the same words at the same time, the pigs evoke an atmosphere of grandeur and nobility associated with the recited text’s subject matter.
 The songs also erode the animals’ sense of individuality and keep them focused on the tasks by which they will purportedly achieve freedom.

-Animal Farm brings the novel to its logical, unavoidable, yet chilling conclusion.
+The last chapter of Animal Farm brings the novel to its logical, unavoidable, yet chilling conclusion.
 The pigs wholly consolidate their power and their totalitarian, communist dictatorship completely overwhelms the democratic-socialist ideal of Animal Farm.
 Napoleon and the other pigs who have taken control have become identical to the human farmers they had overthrown, just as Stalin and the Russian communists eventually became indistinguishable from the aristocrats whom they had replaced and the Western capitalists whom they had denounced.

 No comments: